siberianfox/tinygwiki/Developer-Notes.md

 The pull should have been done before you made any changes, but at least this will tell you if you are going to have a problem in your push.<br>

-## MERGING
+### Merging
-As far as merging goes.
 This is a bit tricky but not hard.
 Just need to use a nice GUI merge tool if there are conflicts.

 The command is:
 <pre>git checkout master</pre>